egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 1. sveltosctl installed

 :::tip
-If you are unaware of how to install Sveltos in a Kubernetes cluster, follow the instructions mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
+If you are unaware of installing Sveltos in a Kubernetes cluster, follow the instructions mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
 :::

 ## Step 1: Register Clusters with Sveltos

-For this demonstration the [Civo Kubernetes](https://www.civo.com/kubernetes) cluster offering was used.
-Once the clusters are ready, it is time to proceed with the Sveltos cluster registration.
+For this demo, two [Civo Kubernetes](https://www.civo.com/kubernetes) clusters are used.
+Once the clusters are ready, we can proceed with the Sveltos cluster registration.
 To do that, we will utilise `sveltosctl`.
 The `sveltosctl` can be downloaded [here](https://github.com/projectsveltos/sveltosctl/releases).

 ```bash
 $ sveltosctl register cluster --namespace=<namespace> --cluster=<cluster name> \